jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 preview
 *************************************************************************************

-I build the relationships below step by step to see how files_ and folders_ are related like a family tree, and at the end know how to move around in them because I understand those relationships.
+I build the relationships below step by step to see how files_ and folders_ are related like a family tree, and at the end know how to move around them because I understand the relationships.

 .. literalinclude:: ../code/bonus/learnDirectoryRelationshipsTree
   :language: shell